MaroshCZ/DRUM-kit/README.md

 # DRUM-kit
 This project was part of **The Complete 2023 Web Development Bootcamp course** on udemy created by Dr. Angela Yu. (https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-link to project webpage: drum-kit-psi-ten.vercel.app
+link to project webpage: https://drum-gzvcogvs3-maroshcz.vercel.app/